artemtseranu/pozycz-mi/README.md

 ```

 ## User stories

+Unfortunatelly I haven't been able to implement the UI for most of these user
+stories in time.
+Only the underlying smart contract functionality is fully
+implemented.

 1. As a user I can create an offer to share some item
 * Can provide a item's description